| As far as we know, it's an unwritten rule of reviewing that the first paragraph of any

 much deliberate planning to have all your Anne McCaffery story entertainment needs filled

 for free.
 Again, this is no reflection on the quality of the game, I'm just sayin'.
+Another thing I noticed is that Freedom is one of those

 games that likes to drag your monitor through fifteen different video modes every time you